tsnieuwen/altiva_challenge/README.md

 ### Overview

-This challenge is designed to created an automated card shuffler.
+This challenge is designed to create an automated card shuffler.
 It defaults to a standard 52-card deck, with four suits (heart, diamond, club, and spade) and 13 cards per suit (2, 3, 4, 5, 6, 7, 8, 9, 10, Jack, Queen, King, Ace).
 However, the user has the option to create a custom deck when playing a game that does not use a standard deck (pinochle, multiplayer gin rummy, uno, etc.).

 ### Card Class
 #### Initialization